RIKEN-RCCS/RiVault/README.md

 ## Overview

-RiVault is a secure AI Inference infrastructure designed for scientific computing and general-purpose applications at RIKEN [1].
+RiVault is a secure-first AI Inference infrastructure designed for scientific computing and general-purpose applications at RIKEN ([\[1\] Overview Slides](slides/RiVault-Intro-AI4Sci-system.pdf)).
 It provides users with multiple access methods to leverage powerful AI capabilities, including a web-based interface, API endpoints, and support for custom agentic systems.

 ## System Architecture